alexgorbatchev/coffee-errors/README.md

 # coffee-errors

 Patches error stack to display correct line numbers.
+CoffeeScript has built in support for this, but it only works when the script is executed through the `coffee` command.
+If you are running mocha, node-dev, jasmine or any other method, the functionality isn't on.

+This is a pretty much straight copy of the original source, except it doesn't compile the source maps until necessary therefore speeding up the initial bootup process.

 ## Usage